Chauvet Pont-d'Arc cave replica

 The Chauvet Pont-d'Arc cave replica site will comprise five buildings occupying an area of eight hectares. © Agence Fabre et Speller - Atelier 3A

 Discovered on 18 December 1994 by speleologists Jean-Marie Chauvet, Eliette Brunel and Christian Hillaire, the Chauvet cave in the Ardèche region of France contains the world's oldest known cave paintings, dating back 36,000 years.
-The replica site will open its doors to the public at the end of 2014, after 30 months of work.

 A major and unique site in the history of humanity